Who is regulating the payday loan industry?

 To protect users from harmful financial products, Google is making changes to advertising.

-From July 16th, UK advertisers will no longer be able to advertise payday loan products below 60 day terms.
+From July 16th, 2016 UK advertisers are no longer be able to advertise payday loan products below 60 day terms.

 Lender websites will still appear in Google’s main search results.
 But they will not show as paid-for advertisements.